abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 ### Step 5 - (Create Application Services)

 * Let's start with defining our DTOs and application service interfaces in the `BookStore.Application.Contracts` layer.
-We can create a folder-structure like in the below image.
+We can create a folder-structure like in the image below:

 ![Application Contracts Folder Structure](./application-contracts-folder-structure.png)